What are the advantages of root canal therapy with ozone?

-Root canal therapy has long been a common form of treatment in dentistry, but does not always remove all of the infection.
-There is a fair amount of contention regarding the efficacy of root canal therapy for the treatment of deep infection.
-Dr. Naranjo is a member of the International Academy of Oral Medicine and Toxicology, and understands the various reasons why dentists and many patients question the validity of this treatment.
-Performed in the traditional manner, there are definitely issues that can arise from the root canal procedure.
+Root canal therapy, also known as a “root canal,” is a common form of treatment in the field of dentistry.
+However, it does not always entirely remove the infection that might be present.
+Some dentists have contention regarding the efficacy of using root canal treatment to address a deep infection.
+Dr. Christopher Naranjo and his team at Greenbelt Dental Health are here to help.
+As a member of the International Academy of Oral Medicine and Toxicology, he fully understands the various reasons why a professional or a patient might question the validity of the root canal treatment.
+When performed in the traditional manner, there may be issues that can arise.

 Root canal therapy at Greenbelt Dental Health explained by Dr. Christopher Naranjo